-41See Storesletten, Telmer, and Yaron (2001), Krebs (2007), Santis (2007), and Krusell, Mukoyama, Sahin, and Smith (2009).
+41See Storesletten, Telmer, and Yaron (2001), Krebs (2007), Santis (2007), and Krusell, Mukoyama, Sahin, growth model.
+The nonlinearity makes it possible for a reduction in fluctuations to have a positive effect on the growth rate, even if average investment levels, and thus the initial consumption level, are not affected by fluctuations.

-42These papers establish an unconditional negative correlation between business cycles and real activity.
+$^{^{42}}$ These papers establish an unconditional negative correlation between business cycles and real activity.
 There are also channels that generate a positive correlation.
 For example, Levchenko, Ranciere, and Thoenig (2009) showed that financial liberalization leads to an increase in both volatility and expected economic growth.

-43Mertens (2008) showed how fluctuations can affect the average level of investment in a model without endogenous growth.
+$^{^{43}}$ Mertens (2008) showed how fluctuations can affect the average level of investment in a model without endogenous growth.
 In his model, agents have distorted beliefs and fluctuations worsen this distortion.
 Consequently, the risk premium is higher and the average capital stock is lower in a world with business cycles.